Stars1233/uvm32/README.md

 }
 ```

+## Configuration

+The uvm32 memory size is set at compile time with `-DUVM32_MEMORY_SIZE=X` (in bytes).
+A memory of 512 bytes will be sufficient for trivial programs.

 ## Samples

  * [host](host) vm host which loads a binary and runs to completion, handling multiple ioreq types